danielnguyen-ds/Deploying-YOLOV3-Model-with-fastAPI-Docker/README.md

 - --rm: Deletes the container after stopping it.
 - -p: Allows us to map a port in our computer to a port in the container.
 In this case, we need a port for the Jupyter server and another for the server we will run within the project.
 - --mount: Allows us to mount a directory in the local filesystem within the container.
 In this case, we are mounting the current directory `Deploy-YOLOV3-Model-with-fastAPI` onto the `/home/jovyan/work` directory inside the container.
-This is very important because if no mounts are present, changes to files will not persist after the container is deleted.
+This is very important because **if no mounts are present, changes to files will not persist after the container is deleted**.

 #### 3. Launching Jupyter Lab
-When the container starts running, the URL of the Jupyter notebook will be printed in the terminal like the image below.
+When the container starts running, the URL of the Jupyter notebook will be printed in the terminal like the following image:

 ![Token in terminal](./assets/token.png)